 - 1. When a contraindication is present, a vaccine should NOT be administered.
-Kroger A, Bahta L, Hunter P. ACIP General Best Practice Guidelines for Immunization. www.cdc.gov/vaccines/hcp/acip-recs/general-recs/contraindications.html - 2.
+Kroger A, Bahta L, Hunter P. ACIP General Best Practice Guidelines for Immunization. - 2.
 When a precaution is present, vaccination should generally be deferred but might be indicated if the benefit of protection from the vaccine outweighs the risk for an adverse reaction.
-Kroger A, Bahta L, Hunter P. ACIP General Best Practice Guidelines for Immunization. www.cdc.gov/vaccines/hcp/acip-recs/general-recs/contraindications.html - 3.
+Kroger A, Bahta L, Hunter P. ACIP General Best Practice Guidelines for Immunization. - 3.
 Vaccination providers should check FDA-approved prescribing information for the most complete and updated information, including contraindications, warnings, and precautions.
-Package inserts for U.S.-licensed vaccines are available at www.fda.gov/vaccines-blood-biologics/approved-products/vaccines-licensed-use-united-states
+See Package inserts for U.S.-licensed vaccines. - 4.
+See package inserts and FDA EUA fact sheets for a full list of vaccine ingredients. mRNA COVID-19 vaccines contain polyethylene glycol (PEG).